Yuki512/Agentic-Architect-Challenge/README.md

 ### (Example 3 - Reduce hallucination for refund policy)
 ![Part 1 Workflow](diagram/part1_demo3.png)
+The customer asks for a refund after 90 days for a product that was already used.
 - **Critical issue: No**
   The request is not an emergency.